Waymo: Waymo

 In March 2018, Jaguar Land Rover announced that Waymo had ordered up to 20,000 of its I-Pace electric SUVs at an estimated cost of more than $1 billion.
 In late May 2018, Alphabet announced plans to add up to 62,000 Pacifica Hybrid minivans to the fleet.
 Also in May 2018, Waymo established Huimo Business Consulting subsidiary in Shanghai.

+In October 2018, the California Department of Motor Vehicles issued a permit for Waymo to operate cars without safety drivers.
+Waymo was the first company to receive a permit for day and night testing on public roads and highways.
+Waymo announced that its service would include Mountain View, Sunnyvale, Los Altos, and Palo Alto.
+In July 2019, Waymo received permission to transport passengers.

+In December 2018, Waymo launched Waymo One in Phoenix, transporting passengers.
+The service used safety drivers to monitor some rides, with others provided in select areas without them.
+In November 2019, Waymo One became the first autonomous service worldwide to operate without safety drivers.
+Waymo One launched in San Francisco, beginning with a "trusted tester" rollout.
+In March 2022, Waymo began offering rides for Waymo staff in San Francisco without a safety driver.

 In April 2019, Waymo announced plans for vehicle assembly in Detroit at the former American Axle & Manufacturing plant, bringing between 100 and 400 jobs to the area.
 Waymo used vehicle assembler Magna to turn Jaguar I-PACE electric SUVs and Chrysler Pacifica Hybrid minivans into Waymo Level 4 autonomous vehicles.
 Waymo subsequently reverted to retrofitting existing models rather than a custom design.